idekerlab/cellmaps_utils/README.rst

-   release              package and upload a release dist                 builds source and wheel package install              install the package to the active Python's site-packages dockerbuild          build docker image and store in local repository dockerpush           push image to dockerhub
+   release              package and upload a release dist                 builds source and wheel package install              install the package to the active Python's site-packages

 For developers
 -------------------------------------------